maks/ml-1/src/sampler/sample-player/readme.md

-sample-player forked from: https://github.com/danigb/sample-player/ with features added back in from its original version in: https://github.com/danigb/smplr
+sample-player forked from: https://github.com/danigb/sample-player/ with detune for multisample instrument note-ranges added back in from its original version in: https://github.com/danigb/smplr